OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/blog/blog.md

-# Four Steps to Your Blog
+# How do I create a blog?

 With the aid of the following guidelines you will create a blog for your course before adapting it according to your needs.